claragt/clara-portfolio/posts/reflections-on-running-service-design-training.md

 Here are some testimonials participants:

-Thoroughly recommend the course, I learnt so much, it was extremely valuable and I have already used one of the tools in a workshop this week in trying to understand the problem 😀
+> "Thoroughly recommend the course, I learnt so much, it was extremely valuable and I have already used one of the tools in a workshop this week in trying to understand the problem 😀"
+>

-Sumeara, user researcher at ONS
+> Sumeara, user researcher at ONS

-“I got a real insight into the scope of the role of a service designer and how to approach projects with a service design mindset.
+> “I got a real insight into the scope of the role of a service designer and how to approach projects with a service design mindset.
 I also learnt about some of the tools available to help teams work together to solve problems.
+>

-Clara and Ignacia were warm, engaging and knowledgeable facilitators.
+> Clara and Ignacia were warm, engaging and knowledgeable facilitators.
 They managed to involve everyone in discussions and activities.
 I'll be looking out for other courses they run in the future.
 I cannot recommend the course highly enough!”
+>

-Hannah Drysden, content designer
+> Hannah Drysden, content designer

-‘This is a great introductory course to understanding Service Design in government delivered by Clara and Ignacia, who are both well versed in this space with many years of experience between them.
+> "This is a great introductory course to understanding Service Design in government delivered by Clara and Ignacia, who are both well versed in this space with many years of experience between them.
 It's immediately evident that both have much to offer and are passionate about Service Design and User Centred Design.
 The course format is especially valuable; allowing participants to learn about service design nuances across government through bite-sized activities and tips on how to champion service design.
-I really enjoyed participating and learning with and from others across government.’
+I really enjoyed participating and learning with and from others across government."
+>

-Hardeep Singh, aspiring Service Designer
+> Hardeep Singh, aspiring Service Designer